What Is a Garden Bar and What Should I Put in It?

 Are you looking for a fun and unique way to entertain guests?

 But, what exactly is it?
-We consider ourselves experts on this, somewhat, given that we've installed literally hundreds of garden bars over the years, so here's our take on it...
+We consider ourselves experts on this, somewhat, given that we've installed literally hundreds of bar cabins over the years, so here's our take on it...

 A Place to Mix Drinks And Entertain

-A garden bar has three meanings: The first is a contemporary and exciting space to mix drinks and entertain guests outdoors.
+These delightful bars for the garden have three meanings: The first is a contemporary and exciting space to mix drinks and entertain guests outdoors.

-Garden bars can be placed anywhere in the garden, from a corner of the patio to a secluded spot under a tree.
+You can place them anywhere in the garden, from a corner of the patio to a secluded spot under a tree.

-They are mainly constructed of wood but can be made from metal or stone.
-The key features are a work surface, shelves, and storage for glassware, bottles, and bar accessories.
+They are mainly constructed from timber but can be made from metal or stone, or a composite cladding material.
+The key features are a bar area (of course!), shelves, and storage for glassware, bottles, and bar accessories.

-Many garden bars also have built-in fridges to keep drinks cool.
+Many bar cabins also have built-in fridges to keep drinks cool.

 Mobile Bar

-The second meaning of garden bar refers to a type of mobile bar that can be hired for events such as weddings and parties.
+The second meaning of a bar building refers to a type of mobile bar that can be hired for events such as weddings, music festivals and parties.

 Pubs and bars normally hire out their mobile bars for a fee.
 They will deliver the bar to your event and set it up for you.